4GeeksAcademy/blog/blog/software-engineer-salary-in-florida.md

 ---

-What is the salary of a [Software Engineer in Florida](https://4geeksacademy.com/us/coding-bootcamps/software-engineer-bootcamp)?
-It depends on various factors like place of employment, experience, responsibilities, among others.
+The [salary of a Software Engineer](https://4geeksacademy.com/us/software-engineer-salary/software-engineer-salary) in Florida depends on various factors like place of employment, experience, responsibilities, among others.
 According to Glassdoor the average salary for a software engineer in Florida sits around 94.398 $ per year.
 But taking into account the years of experience, we can pinpoint more precisely the salary that you should be aiming for.

-For an entry-level job the average salary sits around 84.221$ per year; now when we speak about a for 4 to 6 years of experience engineer, it’s around 97.955$ per year and for more than 10 years of experience, it’s around 111.372$ per yr and up, according to Glassdoor/
+For an entry-level job the average salary sits around 84.221$ per year; now when we speak about a for 4 to 6 years of experience engineer, it’s around 97.955$ per year and for more than 10 years of experience, it’s around 111.372$ per yr and up, according to Glassdoor.

 ## Is this a Growing Industry?